Dungeon-CampusMinden/Dungeon/doc/produs_unterlagen/solution/fireball.md

     // Safe berries are now donuts
     if (!berry.isToxic()) berry.changeTexture(Berry.DONUT_TEXTURE);

-    // Destroy the berry if toxic, use otherwise if (berry.isToxic()) berry.destroy();
+    // Destroy the berry if toxic
-    else berry.use();
+    if (berry.isToxic()) berry.destroy();
 }

 ```